kisio/yolo/Stage_two/explanation.md

-# Stage 2: Terraform and Ansible Integration Explanation
+# Stage 2: Terraform and Ansible Integration with Google Cloud Platform

 ## Architecture Overview

 Stage 2 implements an integrated Infrastructure as Code (IaC) solution that combines:
-- **Terraform** for infrastructure provisioning
+- **Terraform** for GCP infrastructure provisioning
 - **Ansible** for configuration management and application deployment

 This integration creates a seamless workflow where a single command can provision cloud infrastructure and deploy the complete application stack.